maurolepore/STDataMGMT/README.md

 one possible to fill missing values - As financial indicators are still at the (company_id, ald_sector, region) granularity level, aggregate those to the company level to be used in the stress test.

+## Funding

+EU LIFE Project Grant

+Co-funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or CINEA.
+Neither the European Union nor the granting authority can be held responsible for them.

+Scientific Transition Risk Exercises for Stress tests & Scenario Analysis has received funding from the European Union’s Life programme under Grant No. LIFE21-GIC-DE-Stress under the LIFE-2021-SAP-CLIMA funding call.